Skip to main content

 Customize your cluster resource models

 In some cases, the default cluster resource model may not match your cluster.
-You can adjust the granularity of the cluster resource model to better deliver resources to the cluster.
+You can adjust the granularity of the cluster resource model to better distribute resources to your cluster.

 For example, you can use the command below to customize the cluster resource models of member1.